 8.)
 Joshua prophesied that Jericho would be rebuilt by one man.
 He also said that the man’s eldest son would die when the reconstruction began and that his youngest son would die when the work reached completion (Joshua 6:26).
 About five centuries later this prophecy found its fulfillment in the life and family of a man named Hiel (1 Kings 16:33-34).
 (Probability of chance fulfillment = 1 in 107).

 Since these eight prophecies cover mostly separate and independent events, the probability of chance occurrence for all thirteen is about 1 in 1085 (85 equaling the sum of all the exponents of 10 in the eight probability estimates above).
+The number of “ATOMS” in the entire known, observable universe is only 1078 to 1082 (Villanueva, 2009).
 Dr. Ross continues:

 For the sake of putting the figure into perspective, this probability can be compared to the statistical chance that the second law of thermodynamics will be reversed in a given situation (for example, that a gasoline engine will refrigerate itself during its combustion cycle or that heat will flow from a cold body to a hot body)—that chance = 1 in 1080.
 Stating it simply, based on these eight prophecies alone, the Bible record may be said to be more reliable than the second law of thermodynamics.
 Each reader should feel free to make his own reasonable estimates of probability for the chance fulfillment of the prophecies cited here.
 In any case, the probabilities deduced still will be absurdly remote.

 Dr. Ross also notes that: “The estimates of probability included herein come from a group of secular (non-religious) research scientists.”